 Just next to Liberdade Square is Clérigos Church where I highly recommend that you climb the bell tower for the most incredible views of the city.
-From there wander through Cordoaria’s Garden, and the Church of São Francisco.
-The city really is untouched by major restaurant or shopping chains and because of that has all the appeal of an old European city.
+After you can wander through Cordoaria’s Garden, and the Church of São Francisco.
+The city really is untouched by major restaurant and shopping chains and because of that has all the appeal of an old European city.

 You can’t walk far without stumbling onto another notable church or museum with minimal effort.
 Porto is one of the best cities to just get lost in.
 Keep following the hilly streets downward, and you’ll end at the river just in time for a late lunch.